nexr/ceph/doc/mgr/telemetry.rst

 serial numbers.

-It contains counters and statistics on how the cluster has been deployed, the version of Ceph, the distribition of the hosts and other parameters which help the project to gain a better understanding of the way Ceph is used.
+It contains counters and statistics on how the cluster has been deployed, the version of Ceph, the distribution of the hosts and other parameters which help the project to gain a better understanding of the way Ceph is used.

-Data is sent over HTTPS to *telemetry.ceph.com*.
+Data is sent secured to *https://telemetry.ceph.com*.

 Enabling the module
 -------------------